Filming in Hungary

 The stations without overhead lines provide larger freedom for shoots due to the smaller risks

 And finally, a few statistics.
-Hungary’s railway system is longer than 8000 kilometres, its passenger traffic moves through 16 larger train stations and nearly 600 small and medium-sized stations.
-Many stations have been renovated over the years, but there are also countless stations where time has stopped, creating quite rustic, rundown conditions.
-The oldest station was built in 1860 and can be found in a countryside city called Székesfehérvár.
-Let the genre be a romantic, a drama, an action film or the story requires a train station set in Moscow, Paris or even the Wild West, whatever kind of railway locations productions arrive here in search for, Hungary has countless possibilities to offer.
+Hungary’s railway network spans over 8,000 kilometers, with passenger traffic flowing through 16 major train stations and nearly 600 small to medium-sized stations.
+While many stations have been renovated over the years, countless others remain frozen in time, offering a rustic, weathered aesthetic.
+The country’s oldest station, built in 1860, is located in the countryside city of Székesfehérvár.
+Whether the project is a romance, a drama, an action film, or a story set in Moscow, Paris, or even the Wild West, Hungary offers an unparalleled variety of railway locations to suit any production’s needs.

 This site uses cookies, read our policy here